 a dynamic real estate consulting and brokerage firm

-The Barbara Fritchie is available for purchase.
-This lovely structure was just re-clad with a brand new cedar shake roof.
-It is situated with a sweet garden and access to the Carroll Creek Park, just moments from Baker Park.
+The property is situated with a sweet garden and access to the Carroll Creek Park, just moments from Baker Park.
 Not to mention in a central and very visible spot in downtown Frederick.

 The building, which was reconstructed about 1926 as an homage to Fritchie’s early-1800s home originally built in 1806, but was washed away in a storm.
 The house that stands there today is a replica of Fritchie's house, which was torn down in 1869 and according to research from the Tourism Council of Frederick County, it now stands only a few yards from its original location.

 The site operated as a museum and housed furniture and other possessions that purportedly belonged to Fritchie.
 The structure was purchased at auction in 2015.